These are the best places to travel this summer

 Steps away from the beach, Luna Park has rides, games and more.
 Though it’ll shake you up a bit, don’t skip the Cyclone, a wooden roller coaster dating to 1927 that’s a New York City landmark.
 For a rainy-day option or a break from the sun, the nearby Coney Island Museum offers an overview of the neighborhood’s colorful history.
 The NY Aquarium is nearby too.

-2. Jacob Riis Park and Fort Tilden, Queens
+2. Jacob Riis Park, Queens

 A vast “people’s beach” on the Rockaway Peninsula (on the edge of Queens), Jacob Riis Park welcomes countless day trippers, who come to enjoy the wide boardwalk, art deco pavilions, fun food vendors and acres and acres of sand.
 At the far east end, you’ll find an LGBTIQ+ scene as colorful as you’ll find anywhere in the world: muscle boys, body-positive divas and drag parades, all to a soundtrack provided by boom boxes blasting pop hits.

-Past the sun-bleached buildings that once comprised a military installation, Fort Tilden beach is surprisingly uncrowded (perhaps because it's a hot walk to reach the water), with trails through the scrubby dunes offering a taste of nature within the city limits.
+West of Jacob Riis Park, past the sun-bleached buildings that once comprised a military installation, Fort Tilden beach is surprisingly uncrowded (perhaps because it's a hot walk to reach the water), with trails through the scrubby dunes offering a taste of nature within the city limits.
 Fort Tilden benefits from the remote environs, with a relatively quiet beach unspoiled by massive crowds and complications.

-3. Rockaway Beach, Queens
+4. Rockaway Beach, Queens

 Wonderfully diverse, readily accessible and surprisingly beautiful, the Rockaways represent the best of New York, welcoming a staggering five million beachgoers every year.
 On the sand, you’ll find every type of person under the (literal and figurative) sun, with tens of thousands of New Yorkers lying out on hot days as they swap sweltering streets for ocean breezes.